spTallman/bantu-wgs/README.md

 # bantu-wgs
-Scripts used for processing &amp; analysis of 490 whole genomes from Cabinda, Angola and Maputo, Mozambique
+Scripts used for processing &amp; analysis of 490 whole genomes from Cabinda &amp; Maputo